Gallus Golf ACR

 Support

-The application ensures consistent identification of components with the same functionality across all pages.
+Components with same functionality consistently identified across all pages.

 3.3.3 Error Suggestion